Anon-Planet/thgtoa/docs/about/index.md

 **Anonymous Planet** are the maintainers of the [*Hitchhiker's Guide*](https://anonymousplanet.org/guide.html) and the [*PSA Community*](https://psa.anonymousplanet.org).
 It is responsible for maintaining the projects and code repositories.

 The purpose: providing an introduction to various online tracking techniques, online ID verification techniques, and detailed guidance to creating and maintaining (truly) anonymous online identities.
-It is written in the hopes that activists, journalists, scientists, lawyers, whistle-blowers, etc. - i.e., good people - will be able to fight oppression, censorship and harassment!
+It is written with the hopes that good people (e.g., activists, journalists, scientists, lawyers, whistle-blowers, etc.) will be able to fight oppression, censorship and harassment!
 The website and projects are free (as in freedom) and not affiliated with any donor or projects discussed.

 ???
 Note "Where do I start?"

-    Start either by going to [the beginning](/guide/) or using the search at top right of the page.
+    Start either by going to [the beginning](../guide/index.md) or using the search at top right of the page.
 It is also available at whatever point you are in your reading.

 ???
 Note "Notes on the journey"